toscawidgets/tw2.core/docs/index.rst

 ToscaWidgets comes in two main packages:

  * tw2.core - the core functionality needed to use widgets in an app
- * tw2.devtools - documentation, unit tests, widget browser, library template, resource collator
+ * tw2.devtools - widget browser, library template, (and resource collator, not yet implemented)

 The idea is that only tw2.core needs to be installed on a server.
 It has minimal dependencies, while tw2.devtools has more, e.g. sphinx.